cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.9.4 =
+Added the Huis & Tuin template for Daisycon.com

+= 4.9.3 =
+Fixed a bug: when WooCommerce was deactivated and Google's Remarketing code was activated a PHP error was thrown.
+This issue has been fixed (thx alx359 for reporting)

+= 4.9.2 =
+Fixed a bug: rules with an empty condition meant to replace a value did not work.
+This issue has been fixed now.

 = 4.9.1 =
 Fixed some PHP bugs: non-strict MD5 comparisons fixed in most places as making most in_array functions strict comparisons (thanks Daniel & Stephan for this, greatly appreciated!)